 Trip Duration (Including Travel): 2-3 Hours

-Place Location: Near Muthodi village
+Place Location: Near Muthodi Village

 Transportation Options: Bus / Cab

-The sanctuary is situated in lush tropical forests of the Western Ghats and accommodates the tributaries of the Bhadra River.
-The sanctuary gets its name from Bhadra River and a dam has been built on the river near Lakkavalli.
+The sanctuary is situated in the lush tropical forests of the Western Ghats and accommodates the tributaries of the Bhadra River.
+The sanctuary gets its name from the Bhadra River and a dam has been built on the river near Lakkavalli.
 The sanctuary has an elevation ranging from 750 m to 1875 m above sea level.
 Kallahathigiri is the highest peak in the sanctuary with a height of 1875 m.
 Lakkavalli village near Bhadra Dam and Muthodi village are two base stations for the sanctuary.

 Adventure enthusiasts can indulge in forest safaris at the sanctuary.
 The wildlife safari is conducted by River Tern Lodge in their jeeps.
 The lodge is about 4 km from Bhadra Tiger Reserve close to the dam near Lakkavalli village and is maintained by Karnataka Government.
 Private vehicles are not allowed inside the sanctuary.
 Bus safari is arranged near Muthodi camp.

-Water-based adventures, trekking, island camping, bird watching and rock climbing are the other activities at this sanctuary.
+Water-based adventures, trekking, island camping, bird watching, and rock climbing are the other activities at this sanctuary.
 The reserve offers a 3.5-km long nature trail at Muthodi village (southern side of the sanctuary).
 Talbidrekere is the place where the water tanks are located and one can spot plenty of wildlife here.
 Melgiri and Kesarhalla too offer excellent animal sightings opportunities.

 October - February is the best time to visit this sanctuary.
 Accommodation is available at Jungle Greens Home Stay (Muthodi village) & River Tern Jungle Lodge (near Lakkavalli, Bhadra Dam).
 Bus safari is organized by forest dept near Muthodi village.